-The next big movement in telematics for the supply chain and logistics industry could be a combination of hardwired sensors and remote monitoring platforms all together in what is now becoming a new phenomenon: a digital twin.
+The next big movement in telematics for the logistics industry could be a combination of hardwired sensors and supply chain monitoring platforms all together in what is now becoming a new phenomenon: a digital twin.

 A digital twin is a software model of a physical asset, equipment, system, or any combination of these things.
 It could be a model of a transportation supply map.
 It could be a very delicately modeled long-haul truck with cargo inside of it.
 Or it could be a jet engine.
 A digital twin is a virtual model of an asset and acts as a snapshot of that physical asset in real time, only with digital attributes.

 As the consulting firm PwC describes it, a digital twin "captures a virtual model of an organization and helps accelerate strategy.
 The model can identify elements that are hindering or enabling strategy execution and suggests specific recommendations based on embedded pattern recognition."